15 Lovely Things to Do in Paris, France on Your Vacation + Travel Tips

 Photo Credit: Alexandrea Sumuel

 While in Paris, be sure to book a Seine River cruise!
 For a romantic outing, take a dinner cruise at sunset.
 Sunset is truly the best time for any cruise.
-You will have spectacular views of the Eiffel Tower as well as many other landmarks.
+You will have spectacular views of the Eiffel Tower and many other landmarks.

-Many cruises are guided in English and will give you intimate information about the sites you are seeing.
+Many cruises are guided in English and will give you intimate information about the sites you see.
 Pass beneath the beautiful bridges and take as many photos as your heart desires!

 Photo Credit: Alexandrea Sumuel

 The Palace of Versailles and its gardens are exquisite!
-This 18th-century palace built by King Louis XIV is merely a 45-minute drive from Paris and is perfect for a day trip.
-If you are a lover of art and history, be sure to book a full-day guided tour.
+This 18th-century palace built by King Louis XIV is a 45-minute drive from Paris and is perfect for a day trip.
+If you love art and history, book a full-day guided tour.

 Paris, France

-If you are traveling to Paris or Europe for the first time, there are some essential things you should know.
-Below, you will find nine tips to help you with your travel to Paris!
+If you are traveling to Paris or Europe for the first time, you should know some essential things.
+Below are nine tips to help you with your trip to Paris!

-• Jet Lag: When you are changing time zones, and your body gets out of sync, you’re going to be fatigued.
-However, it is essential to try and push through and get yourself situated with your new current time zone.
-If you must take a nap, only give yourself an hour or two when you arrive.
+• Jet Lag: When you are changing time zones, and your body gets out of sync, you will be fatigued.
+However, it is essential to try to push through and get yourself situated in your new time zone.
+If you must nap, only give yourself an hour or two when you arrive.

-• Where to Stay: When planning your trip, try to stay central to the sights and activities you want to experience.
-You will be doing a lot of walking.
+• Where to Stay: When planning your trip, stay central to the sights and activities you want to experience.
+You will be walking a lot.
 There are 12 arrondissements (aka districts) in Paris.
-Arrondissements 1-7 are in the center of Paris and close to many of the main monuments and attractions.
+Arrondissements 1-7 are in the center of Paris and close to many main monuments and attractions.

 • Getting Around: Walking is the primary method of getting around the busy city.
 There are shops, attractions, cafes, and so much more everywhere you turn.
-However, there are bike lanes if you are interested in biking or taking a scooter around town.
+However, there are bike lanes around town if you are interested in biking or taking a scooter.
 There is also the Métro, RER train, and tramway if you’re looking to utilize public transportation.
 Uber is possible in Paris, but if you’re looking for direct transport, download the G7 Taxi app.
 G7 Taxis can be found all around the city.
 Lastly, you can always hire a driver for the day for maximum comfort.

-• Language Barriers: If you stick to the touristy areas of Paris, you should not have a problem with language barriers at most hotels, restaurants, and attractions.
-However, the further you travel, you’ll find far fewer English speaking people.
+• Language Barriers: If you stay in the touristy areas of Paris, you should not have a problem with language barriers at most hotels, restaurants, and attractions.
+However, the further you travel, the fewer English-speaking people you will find.
 In those cases, Google Translate or any other translation app can help you with key phrases along the way.

 • Take a Tour: Taking any kind of guided tour on your trip will get you insight from a local.
 You’ll learn intricacies about the city you’d otherwise not learn, and you’ll have the opportunity to ask any burning questions you have about Paris.

-• Money Tips: Be sure to carry euros on you, as there are a few places you’ll find that only take cash.
-If you run out of euros on your trip, avoid street banking machines and find a bank that does currency exchange.
+• Money Tips: Be sure to carry euros on you, as there are a few places that only take cash.
+If you run out of euros on your trip, avoid street banking machines and find a bank that offers currency exchange.

 • Map Out a Plan: Begin by mapping out what you want to do each day.
-Use a trip planning app or a website like Google Maps.
-Pinpoint all the attractions you want to see in each arrondissement so that you can use your time wisely.
+Use a trip-planning app or a website like Google Maps.
+Pinpoint all the attractions you want to see in each arrondissement so you can use your time wisely.
 The city is large, and the attractions are spread out.

 • Scammers: Be aware of scammers and pickpocketers in Paris!
 Wear a money belt close to your body, or buy a cross-body bag and keep your valuables near your person.
 If someone tries to stop you in the street, politely say no thank you and walk away.
 You may also run into gypsies that will try and distract you while your partner steals your stuff.
 Don’t be afraid to go to public areas, but do keep your wits about you.